Sakorona/SDVMods/CustomizableCartRedux/README.md

         void AddItem(Item item, int price, int quality);
     }

+***Important Note***: `AddItem` is meant for more advanced uses outside of the handler, but we strongly recommend you call it only with the handler.
 The API defaults the last to 1, but it can be passed in if you want a different number.
 This interface is from 1.2.2+

 In order to add items, subscribe to the CartProcessingComplete event, and put your logic for adding items there.